 Both the Hyundai Venue as well as Tata Nexon feature modern design themes for their interior, with clean dashboard lines and a free-standing touchscreen infotainment system going with the recent trends.

-Hyundai Venue vs. Tata Nexon - Features
+Hyundai Venue vs Tata Nexon - Features

-Hyundai Venue vs. Tata Nexon - Engines & Transmissions
+Hyundai Venue vs Tata Nexon - Engines & Transmissions

 One can have the Hyundai Venue either with a 1.2-litre naturally aspirated petrol engine (83 PS/114 Nm) or a 1.0-litre turbocharged petrol engine (120 PS/172 Nm).
 While the 1.2-litre petrol can be had only with a 5-speed manual gearbox, the 1.0-litre turbo petrol can be specified with a 6-speed manual transmission or a 7-speed dual-clutch automatic transmission.

-The Tata Nexon is offered with a 1.2-litre turbocharged petrol engine (120 PS/170 Nm) and a 1.5-litre diesel engine(110 PS/260 Nm).
+Meanwhile, the Tata Nexon is offered with a 1.2-litre turbocharged petrol engine (120 PS/170 Nm) and a 1.5-litre diesel engine(110 PS/260 Nm).
 6-speed manual and 6-speed automated manual are the transmission options irrespective of the engine selected.

 |Petrol engine||Hyundai Venue||Tata Nexon|